cdiltz053/Mantus/ARCHITECTURE.md

 #### 1.3.4 Integration with Agent Loop

-The LLM will be integrated into Mantus's agent loop as the primary "Think" component.
-It will:
+Regardless of whether a foundational LLM is trained from scratch or an existing open-source model is adopted, its integration into Mantus's agent loop as the primary "Think" component remains crucial.
+The LLM will:

 1.  **Interpret User Input**: Understand the user's request and current context.
 2.  **Reason and Plan**: Formulate a high-level plan to achieve the user's goal, breaking it down into sub-tasks.